 The Email Unsent: Please Don’t Hire [Candidate]

-Some time ago I had a bizarre interview over Zoom.
-The candidate arrived late to our remote interview and said they had to work a few minutes.
+Some time ago, I had a bizarre interview over Zoom.
+The candidate arrived late and said they had to work for a few minutes.
 I waited patiently until the candidate was ready.

-During the remainder of the interview the candidate was distracted and occasionally paused so that they could work and respond to work messages.
-I can't confirm they were working because we were not screen sharing, but that is besides the point.
-I couldn't get through the whole interview because the candidate was constantly elsewhere, looking at a different screen, typing on a different computer.
+During the remainder of the interview, the candidate was distracted and occasionally paused so that they could work and respond to work messages.
+I can’t confirm they were working because we were not screen sharing, but that is beside the point.
+I couldn’t get through the whole interview because the candidate was constantly elsewhere, looking at a different screen, typing on a different computer.
 They did ok in the questions I was able to ask, but I gave the candidate a Strong No for being inconsiderate and unprofessional.
-If the candidate was too busy for work then they should have rescheduled.
+If the candidate was too busy to interview, then they should have rescheduled.
 That would have been the simple, professional solution to an extremely busy day or work emergency.

 The candidate is extremely busy with work - we all know what that is like.